surfstudio/SurfGear/packages/mwwm/README.md

 2 - [Model](./lib/src/model/model.dart) is contract with service layer.
 For now, it is optional feature.
 It is possible to use services directly but not recommended.

+3 - don't forgive about provide model to superclass if you wont to use Model.

 Add Widget simply by creating StatefulWidget and replace parent class with [CoreMwwmWidget](./lib/src/widget_state.dart)